EdZielinski/Project3/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project is a pizza, subs and miscellaneous food ordering website, using Django 2.0.7, Python (3.7), Bootstrap (version 4), Django's templating system and Cascading Style Sheets (CSS3).

+**Ordering Instructions**

+* User navigates to the Order Menu
+* User clicks on the Order+ button under the Action header
+* User then chooses Small or Large
+* Choose toppings
+* Click on Cart
+* Checkout

 **Django admin**

 * username - joe